realnedsanders/Coordination-Trilemma/main-article.md

 Whether these mechanisms suffice is unknown.
 Theory suggests it's possible.
 Historical precedent at small scale demonstrates core viability.
 But claiming certainty about billion-person coordination would be intellectually dishonest.

-\textbf{Why attempt despite uncertainty?} The same decision-theoretic logic applies.
+**Why attempt despite uncertainty?** The same decision-theoretic logic applies.

 Default path: Mathematically proven trajectory to extinction or permanent subjugation.
 Voluntary coordination: Uncertain probability of success but only viable alternative.

 When one path leads to certain doom and another might work, rationality requires taking the uncertain path.
 The proof establishes necessity (voluntary coordination is necessary) without establishing sufficiency.
 But necessity is enough to determine action when the alternative is certain catastrophe.

-\clearpage
-\section{The Examination Process}
+---

+## 8. The Examination Process

 If voluntary coordination requires frameworks aligned with objective human nature, how does one discover which frameworks satisfy this requirement?
 This question is both intellectual and deeply personal.

+### 8.1 Contemporary Possibility

 For most of human history, examination of this type was impossible for the majority of people.
 Source texts were inaccessible.
 Institutional authorities controlled information.
 Cross-cultural comparison required extensive resources.
 Independent verification was impractical.

 This has changed.
 For a brief window, comprehensive examination is possible.
 Direct access to source texts in multiple translations exists.
 Scholarly debates and historical context are widely available.
 Real-time visibility of institutional actions has become normal.
 Cross-cultural comparison happens at zero marginal cost.
 Independent fact-checking no longer requires gatekeepers.

-And as discussed in Section~\ref{sec:urgency}, this window is closing as synthetic media makes verification impossible.
+And as discussed in Section 6, this window is closing as synthetic media makes verification impossible.

-\subsection{Examination Criteria}
+### 8.2 Examination Criteria

 The formal analysis establishes necessary conditions any viable framework must satisfy.

 Does it recognize universal human dignity as substantive and enacted?
-Does it explicitly reject all domination (instead of just ``excessive'' or ``unjust'' domination)?
+Does it explicitly reject all domination (instead of just "excessive" or "unjust" domination)?
 Does it provide intrinsic motivation for cooperation?
 Does it enable forgiveness and restoration after failures?
 Does it satisfy deep human needs for meaning, purpose, agency?
 Does it acknowledge human fallibility and provide repair mechanisms?

-These requirements are derived from the mathematics of what makes $M(a,r) > C(a,r)$ possible for sufficient $\theta$ at scale over time.
+These requirements are derived from the mathematics of what makes M(a,r) > C(a,r) possible for sufficient θ at scale over time.
 They aren't arbitrary preferences.

-\subsection{Distinguishing Principle from Corruption}
+### 8.3 Distinguishing Principle from Corruption

 A critical challenge: when examining traditions, one inevitably finds justifications for hierarchy, subjugation, or domination.
 The question becomes whether these reflect the core principle or represent human corruption of that principle for power.

 Historical patterns suggest corruption is systematic.
-Christian institutions justified crusades, inquisitions, colonialism while Jesus taught ``love your enemies'' and rejected domination.
-Islamic empires pursued conquest while the Quran states ``no compulsion in religion.''
+Christian institutions justified crusades, inquisitions, colonialism while Jesus taught "love your enemies" and rejected domination.
+Islamic empires pursued conquest while the Quran states "no compulsion in religion."
 Buddhist states engaged in violence, contradicting ahimsa (non-harm).
 Hindu caste enforcement contradicted underlying teachings of spiritual unity.
 Jewish religious authorities created burdens the prophets condemned.

 The pattern is universal: humans in power twist frameworks to justify the power they seek.

 Examination requires distinguishing what the source material actually claims from what institutions have claimed it says.
 This distinction isn't always clear-cut, but it's often discoverable through careful study.

-\subsection{Honest Confrontation}
+### 8.4 Honest Confrontation

 The examination must be honest.
 Several questions help.

 Which beliefs do I actually hold, even if uncomfortable to acknowledge?
 Are there hierarchies I defend because they benefit me or people like me?
-Would I accept the same reasoning if I were in the ``lesser'' position?
+Would I accept the same reasoning if I were in the "lesser" position?
 Does my tradition's justification require special pleading or circular logic?
 Can people opt out without penalty, or is compliance enforced?
 Has institutional interpretation added layers absent in the original source?

 Most people hold some beliefs justifying hierarchy or domination without examining them carefully.
 They're comfortable, traditional, what authorities taught.
 That's exactly why examination matters.

-\subsection{Three Possible Outcomes}
+### 8.5 Three Possible Outcomes

 After honest examination, three possibilities emerge.